livingdocsIO/documentation/reference-docs/server-configuration/webhooks.md

 # Webhooks
-- added `document.published` and `document.publish` added in [`release-2020-05`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-05.md)
+- The feature and the two events `document.published` and `document.unpublished` were added in [`release-2020-05`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-05.md)
 - all other events added in `release-2021-03`
 Webhooks are registered HTTP endpoints that are called on specific events.
 You can configure multiple webhooks that are called on only one or multiple events.